Millchmaedchen/Eatomics/README.md

 ```
 update.packages(ask = FALSE, checkBuilt = TRUE)
 ```

+- if the online version of the tool seems to be very slow, it might help to disable the websocket protocol for this site in your browser.
+Within the application, press the keyboard shortcut: Ctrl+Alt+Shift+A (or, from a Mac: control+option+shift+A).
+This will open a window that will allow you to select or deselect protocols.
+More info at https://docs.rstudio.com/shiny-server/#disable_protocols.

 # References

 1: Krug, K., et al., A Curated Resource for Phosphosite-specific Signature Analysis.
 Mol Cell Proteomics, 2019.
 18(3): p.
 576-593.